14 IRS Audit Red Flags for Retirees

 Engaging in Virtual Currency Transactions

 The IRS is on the hunt for taxpayers who sell, receive, trade or otherwise deal in bitcoin or other virtual currency and is using pretty much everything in its arsenal.
 As part of the IRS's efforts to clamp down on unreported income from these transactions, revenue agents are mailing letters to people they believe have virtual currency accounts.
 The agency went to federal court to get names of customers of Coinbase, a virtual currency exchange.
 And the IRS has set up teams of agents to work on cryptocurrency-related audits.
-Additionally, all individual filers must answer on page 1 of their 2020 Form 1040 whether they have received, sold, sent, acquired or exchanged any financial interest in virtual currency.
+Additionally, all individual filers must answer on page 1 of their Form 1040 whether they have received, sold, exchanged or otherwise disposed any financial interest in virtual currency.